 Each issue includes notifications and commenting ability for your team to communicate with each other in-depth.
 Developers can also work on bugs right in Backlog, leaving a visual trail of pull requests.

 What sets Backlog apart even more for programmers is its development-friendly features, like version tracking and code comparison.
 These perks allow your team to see previous changes and adapt code as necessary.

 Another reason to consider Backlog is its integrations with popular tools like Slack for communication and notifications and iCal Sync to stay on top of deadlines.
-Have data stored in Jira or Redmine?
+Have data stored in Jira Software or Redmine?
 You can import it, too, after connecting your accounts.